NorthernShine/NorthernShine/README.md

 <p align="center">
  Some things can make my day, so don't think I'd underestimate even a greeting!
-I like it when a person opens up, it's just that it's a little more difficult for me to open up to others (⁠ب⁠_⁠ب⁠) Even sitting with me makes me happy, because it makes me think that you like me, that we are actually friends :D It makes me feel kind of good, It's just that sometimes I want to be alone to think a bit, so if I move it's not because of your presence!
+I like when a person opens up, it's just that it's a little more difficult for me to open up to others (⁠ب⁠_⁠ب⁠) Even sitting with me makes me happy, because it makes me think that you like me, that we are actually friends :D It makes me feel kind of good, It's just that sometimes I want to be alone to think a bit, so if I move it's not because of your presence!
 In fact, I would be happy if you talked to me ^^
 People who ask me for inspo or ideas are just waiting to be married!
 Thanks for asking, I love it! :DDD